 We all came onto the planet alive, awake and connected to the splendor of the natural world.
 Unfortunately, over time, the pressures and conditioning of modern life dulls our senses and we “brush against the tree of forgetfulness” forgetting that inherent, inborn connection that we once knew.
 Finding time to connect with nature is an important aspect of self-care.

 Furthermore, science correlates connecting to the natural world with positive psychological health and wellbeing (Mayer & Frantz, 2004).

-This ~12 minute meditation is the first in a three-part “Nature as Teacher” series created by The Center for Art, Design and Visual Culture at UMBC, in a partnership with us at Nature Sacred.
+These short (~12 minute) videos are part of the “Nature as Teacher” series created by The Center for Art, Design and Visual Culture at UMBC, in a partnership with us at Nature Sacred.
 It leverages imagery and inspiration from the nearby Joseph Beuys Sculpture Park — home of a unique and much-loved Sacred Place.

 Over the course of this program, participants will experience:

 Jill Wardell, of Wardell Development Group, LLC is a mindfulness teacher and coach.
 Those from the UMBC community also know her as HR’s Director of Workplace Learning, Organizational Development, and Wellness.

 Each mindfulness meditation video was filmed by Research Associate Professor, Director of UMBC’s Imaging Research Center @ircumbc and award-winning filmmaker Lee Boot.